LeoSerena/MasterMLProject/Submission/README.txt

 ## RESULTS

-    We coded a fully conected neural network to train our dataset and used regularized logistic regression to test out our ideas on data expansion.
+    We coded a fully connected neural network to train our dataset and used regularized logistic regression to test out our ideas on data expansion.
 We achieved a categorical accuracy of 0.844 and a f1 score of 0.763 on the website.
 All the details are in the repport.